Complete the table of fraction, decimal and percent equivalents. ... | Channels for Pearson+

 Textbook Question

 Complete the table of fraction, decimal and percent equivalents.
-Fraction in lowest terms(or Whole Number) ?
-Decimal 0.05 Percent 5%
+Fraction in lowest terms(or Whole Number) 1/3 Decimal ?
+Percent ?

 Show Answer